SEshaan/Microsoft-teams-PTS/README.md

 Teams has no push to talk so i made my own under the request of my classmates i have decided to make this public to others who want push to talk

-# Hope microsoft adds this soon!
+# Hope microsoft adds pts soon!